-In this article, we uncover the incredibly therapeutic and healing benefits that hot tubs provide for people suffering with pain.
+In this article, we uncover the incredible therapeutic and healing benefits that hot tubs provide for people suffering from pain.
 But first, let’s examine the differences between acute and chronic pain.

 Acute Pain vs. Chronic Pain